-The Yorkshire Three Peaks Challenge - The Walk
+The Yorkshire Three Peaks Challenge - The New Walk Route

 Whether you call it the 3 peaks of Yorkshire or the North Yorks 3 Peaks, The Yorkshire Three Peaks Challenge Walk from Horton in Ribblesdale Walk ny101 The Yorkshire Three Peaks) - comprising Pen-y-ghent 694m (2277ft), Whernside 736m (2415ft) and Ingleborough 723m (2372ft) is one of the oldest established walks in the UK.

 Despite its popularity however, The Yorkshire Three Peaks Challenge Walk remains 'unofficial'.
-It is not marked on Ordnance Survey maps for the area and it is not marked on the ground (except for one dilapidated sign guiding you through the out-buildings of Nether Farm).
+It is not marked on Ordnance Survey maps for the area.
+It is not marked on the ground for the vast majority of the route, and, after the wet summer of 2012, the route was changed to avoid the boggiest ground - making it slightly longer.

 Photo: Paul Lee